Built from industry – for industry.

 A guiding principle is that companies need an engineer who has not only the technical knowledge to perform engineering tasks, but also possesses an understanding of the business environment and product development.

-Interdisciplinary research opportunities are offered through the Center for Nanomaterials and Characterization, the Institute for Engineering and Medicine, the C. Kenneth and Dianne Harris Wright Virginia Microelectronics Center and the da Vinci Center for Innovation.
+Interdisciplinary research opportunities are offered through the Nanomaterials Core Characterization Facility, the Institute for Engineering and Medicine, the C. Kenneth and Dianne Harris Wright Virginia Microelectronics Center and the da Vinci Center for Innovation.